Fenet-Ab/frontend/README.md

 The application is fully responsive and works on both desktop and mobile devices.
 The UI is clean and intuitive, with a modern design using Tailwind CSS.

-Submission

-Push the code to a public GitHub repository:git add . git commit -m "Initial commit for Task Manager" git push origin main

-Submit the GitHub repository link in the designated input field.